OmyDaGreat/Malefix/README.md

 Logging from `co.touchlab:kermit` for ease of use

-## Customizable Commitizen
+## Kommit

-Built-in support for a branch of commitizen, [cz-cust](https://github.com/leoforfree/cz-customizable), allowing for formatted commits
+Built-in support for [Kommit](https://github.com/OmyDaGreat/Kommit), a command-line tool that structures git commits for you

 ## Version Catalog

 Basic `libs.versions.toml` file in the gradle directory

 ## Central Portal Publishing

 Courtesy of [lalakii's plugin](https://github.com/lalakii/central-portal-plus)

 For publishing to use your token, add the `user_token.xml` file in the root directory